jasonfelice/Math-Magicians/README.md

 # Project - React App
 > "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:
 > - Make simple calculations.
-> - Read a random math-related quote.
+> - Read a random math-related quote
 ## Built With

 - HTML